ManuelMendozaa/navigation-project/Report.md

 |------------------------------| ------------------------------------------------ | ------------------------------------ | ---------------------------------------- |
 | ![dqn](images/dqn_graph.png) | ![prioritized-dqn](images/prioritized_graph.png) | ![double dqn](images/ddqn_graph.png) | ![dueling dqn](images/dueling_graph.png) |

 Neither DQN nor Prioritized Replay nor Dueling DQN networks completed the environment in less than 1000.
 This, along with some lack of hyperparameters searching, suggests that the DDQN extension provides a good amount of stability to the learning process.
-The Double DQN agent solved the environment in 469 episodes, but its plot reward will not be presented since the mini-rainbow agent (mini-rainbow since I could not finish all extensions presented in the paper) did it in less episodes.
+The Double DQN agent solved the environment in 469 episodes, but its plot reward will not be presented since the mini-rainbow agent (mini-rainbow, since I could not finish all extensions, explained in the paper) did it in fewer episodes.

 Finally, the results of the agent with all three extensions is provided below:
 | Training Graph                           | Reward Plot                            |